phasorpy.phasor#

 Notes

-The reconstructed signal may be undefined if the input phasor coordinates, or signal mean contain NaN values.
+The reconstructed signal may be undefined if the input phasor coordinates or the signal mean contain NaN values.

 Examples

-Reconstruct exact signal from phasor coordinates at all harmonics:
+Reconstruct the exact signal from phasor coordinates at all harmonics:

 >>> sample_phase = numpy.linspace(0, 2 * math.pi, 5, endpoint=False) >>> signal = 1.1 * (numpy.cos(sample_phase - 0.785398) * 2 * 0.707107 + 1) >>> signal array([2.2, 2.486, 0.8566, -0.4365, 0.3938]) >>> phasor_to_signal( ... *phasor_from_signal(signal, harmonic='all'), ... harmonic='all', ... samples=len(signal) ... ) array([2.2, 2.486, 0.8566, -0.4365, 0.3938])

-Reconstruct a single-frequency waveform from phasor coordinates at first harmonic:
+Reconstruct a single-frequency waveform from phasor coordinates at the first harmonic:

 >>> phasor_to_signal(1.1, 0.5, 0.5, samples=5) array([2.2, 2.486, 0.8566, -0.4365, 0.3938])